20th March 2020 | Sand Law, PLLC

 It is also important to realize that most criminal charges involve multiple court appearances over the course of many months.
 From the initial appearance where the defendant must simply enter a plea of guilty or not guilty, through evidentiary hearings and multiple motions, a criminal proceeding can eat up a massive amount of time.
 This is another area where the state relies on its advantage: the prosecutor does not need to miss work and travel to make court appearances.
 The state uses this pressure to compel many people to take less-than-ideal plea agreements.
 With proficient criminal defense representation from Sand Law, you will likely be able to waive many of the preliminary court appearances and you will never be pressured to take a deal that is anything less than you deserve.

 Sand Law’s aggressive criminal defense attorneys level the playing field and fight so that you receive the full protection of your constitutional rights.
 Our reputation in Ward County and across the state often allows us to work with the prosecuting attorney to reduce or even dismiss charges early in the judicial process.
 Whatever situation you are facing, do not let the state overwhelm you.
-Contact Sand Law today for a free consultation.
+Contact us today for a consultation if you are facing DWI/DUI or test-refusal charges either by reaching us online or our office at 701-609-1510.